sinch/nuget-serversdk/README.md

 ###### WithOptimizedDialTimeout() - undocumented for now
 ###### WithCallbacks() - enable callbacks for the rest of the call (default)
 ###### WithoutCallbacks() - disable callbacks for the rest of the call
+###### WithIndications(string indications) - set the tone standard for progress/busy/congestion - see "indications" below - default is "us"

 ##### ConnectMxp(string user)
 Connect the call to a app destination specified by "user".
 Note that this is currently an unsupported feature and it does not do any GCM/APN pushes.